 Treating mesothelioma is difficult because it typically doesn’t grow as a single tumor.
 It spreads throughout the body along nearby surfaces, nerves, and blood vessels.
 This makes it even harder to remove the cancer altogether.

-Since mesothelioma is rare, few clinical trials and research has been done.
+Since mesothelioma is rare, few clinical trials and research have been done.
 Luckily, the Mayo Clinic is conducting tests and working hard to research and find new treatment methods.
-But this does take time, and many doctors need more experience treating and diagnosing mesothelioma.
+However, this does take time, and many doctors need more experience treating and diagnosing mesothelioma.
 Due to these limitations, doctors themselves have questions about mesothelioma and often refer patients to specialists.